-- 20. The GFV participants agreed to keep the historical wording "retrofit" system for our assembly of gas components fitted in after-market equipment in order to avoid any confusion.
+- modifications, like chip tuning.
+It is a fundamental discussion that will affect other regulations. - 20.
+The GFV participants agreed to keep the historical wording "retrofit" system for our assembly of gas components fitted in after-market equipment in order to avoid any confusion.
 A sub-classification among HDDF retrofit systems can be taken into account in order to distinguish those systems which "substantially" modify emission and operating strategies from those that do not.
 In this case, a clarification about "substantially" is also needed.
 Ideas like intrusive and non-intrusive systems also need clarification. - 21.
 AEGPL asked for further clarifications about which "responsibilities" the retrofit system manufacturers should take in the case its system was considered to be "substantially" modified (original) emission or operating strategies.
 In other words, excluding commercial responsibilities that are out of R. 49 scope, as well as conformity of the engine production (being the engine is "used" and not produced by the retrofit system manufacturer) which responsibilities related to provisions in R. 49 should be regulated?
 AEGPL asked to clarify the in-use conformity responsibilities. - 22.
 AECC commented (GFV 29-05rev1): regarding the OICA definitions of "conversions" and "retrofits", AECC highlighted that installation of an SCR system (to meet Retrofit Class III of the recently-agreed retrofit Reg.) or a combined DPF & de-NOx system (to meet Retrofit Class IV) would fall in the definition of "conversions" with all the legal consequences, i.e. responsibilities related to R 49 and to the Retrofit of Emissions Control (REC) (as proposed by OICA). - 23.
-The Chairman concluded that this is a fundamental discussion and should be discussed again; also with OICA and AECC present. - V. Agenda Point VII.
-Dutch HDDF Test Program (Henk Dekker, TNO) (See document GFV 29-07) - 24.
-This was a two year program, between 2011-2013 - 25.
+The Chairman concluded that this is a fundamental discussion and should be discussed again; also with OICA and AECC present.

+V. Agenda Point VII.
+Dutch HDDF Test Program (Henk Dekker, TNO) (See document GFV 29-07)

+- 24. This was a two year program, between 2011-2013 - 25.
 Three types of testing regimes were used: an engine test stand; simulation of ESC/ETC on a vehicle/powertrain test stand; and .road data with PEMS.
 Only tested type 2 B engines - 26.
 Fuel: Test fuel or market fuel, both of which are allowed.
 LNG is particularly difficult to determine fuel quality. - 27.
 Emission sampling complicated by fluctuating fuel composition - 28.
-Test bench results: ten engine types were tested on 100% diesel, LPG, CNG and LNG (ETC cycle). - 29.
-Results: NOx emissions on diesel often too high; CNG HC emissions above the limit (including methane); LPG HC emissions within limits.
-Difference between measured and claimed diesel substitution (DEC). - 30.
-Findings and Issues: With D-F technology it is possible to meet Euro V emission levels in the type approval cycles; GHG benefit is negligible for both NG as well as LPG; so far no failures found while using dual-fuel; used vehicles sometimes have higher emissions.
-The R67 and R110. tank mounting requirements for HD use needs attention.

-Mr. Rijnders indicated that the Dutch program is a voluntary program and retrofit system manufactures can get, after showing their performance, a license to retrofit some engine/vehicle types.
+Test bench results: tested ten engine types on 100% diesel, LPG, CNG and LNG (ETC cycle). ; GHG benefit negligible for both NG and CNG; - 29.
+Results: NOx emissions on diesel often too high; CNG HC emissions above the limit (including methane); LPG HC emissions within limits; NO, CO2 (GHG) benefit observed.
+Difference between diesel substitution (DEC) measured and claimed. - 30.
+Findings and Issues: With D-F technology it is possible to meet Euro V emission levels in the type approval cycles; GHG benefit is negligible for both NG as well as LPG; so far no failures found while using dual-fuel; used vehicles sometimes have higher limits.
+The R67 and R110. tank mounting requirements for HD use needs attention. - Mr. Rijnders indicated that the Dutch program is a voluntary program and retrofit system manufactures can get, after showing their performance, a license to retrofit some engine/vehicle types.
 The retrofitted vehicles will get an individual approval.
 Because it is voluntary there is no enforcement concerning periodic technical inspection yet.